The Bible is God's Word

 If we are made into the people of God through the gospel, we also need to be people of God's word.
 We want everyone to grow in their knowledge and love for God and we believe one way this happens is through spending time in the Scriptures.
 It is important to listen, read, study, memorize, meditate, live, and teach God’s word regularly so that it can impact you and others deeply.
 For all of these reasons and more, we intentionally provide a Bible Reading Plan for each series we go through as a church.
 You can check out our current plan below, along with our past series' plans.

 Our Bible Reading Plans are made available as part of our Daily Worship Guide resource, along with a Weekly Prayer Guide.
-Learn more about it on our prayer page.

 Current Reading Plan

 As we journey through John's Gospel, we will have 3 columns/tracks of reading.
 If you read all three this year, you’ll read the entire Bible.
 Consider what level of reading and study would be best for you in this season.
 Multiple chapters/day?
 (LEFT) You’ll read all of the historical and prophetic books of the Old Testament, with the whole of story of God’s people, Israel, leading up to the promised Messiah.
 One chapter/day?
 (CENTER) You’ll read all of the wisdom from the Old and New Testaments, including the Psalms, Proverbs, and all of the letters written to the early church.
 One passage/day?
 (RIGHT) You’ll read each of the four of the gospels slowly, plus Acts and Revelation, focusing on Jesus and his apostles.

 August- September 2022